tensorflow/community/sigs/java/SIG-request.md

 ## What initial problems will the group tackle?

-* Providing a new set of high-level API and features in Java
+* Providing a new set of high-level API and features in Java or other languages running on JVMs
     * New repositories under the TensorFlow organization will host the code for the new libraries, with their own release dates
     * Features could be merged faster by allowing some members of the community to do code reviews
-* Establish an official communication channel for discussion around Java TF topics
+* Establish an official communication channel for discussion related to TensorFlow on JVM
     * Right now, discussions are spread on different channels, such as the unofficial google group or on top of different GitHub issues

 The outcome of the initial discussions of this group will be to identify what features should be addressed first.
 Here is some ideas: